Active Active Data Center Design

 Your WAN links must support Remote Port Shutdown and micro flapping protection.
 By default, OTV and VPLS should be the first solutions considered as they are Cisco-validated designs with specific DCI features, e.g., OTV can flood unknown unicast for specific VLANs.

 IP core with Overlay Transport Virtualization ( OTV ).

 OTV provides a dynamic encapsulation with multipoint connectivity of up to 10 sites ( NX-OS 5.2 supports 6 sites, and NX-OS 6.2 supports 10 sites ).
 OTV, also known as Over-The-Top virtualization, is a specific DCI technology enabling Layer 2 extension across data center sites by employing a MAC in IP encapsulation with built-in loop prevention and failure boundary preservation.

 There is no data plane learning.
 Instead, the overlay control plane ( Layer 2 IS-IS ) on the provider’s network facilitates all unicast and multicast learning between sites.
 OTV has been supported on the Nexus 7000 since the 5.0 NXOS Release and ASR 1000 since the 3.5 XE Release.
 OTV as a DCI has robust high availability, and most failures can be sub-sec convergence with only extreme and very unlikely failures such as device down resulting in <5 seconds.

 Locator ID/Separator Protocol ( LISP)

-Locator ID/Separator Protocol ( LISP) has a lot of applications and as the names suggests separates the location and the identifier of the network hosts, this making it possible for VM’s to move across subnet boundaries while still retaining their IP address.
-LISP works well when you have to move workloads and also when you have to distribute workloads across data centers making it a perfect complimentary technology for an active – active date center design.
-It provides you with:
+Locator ID/Separator Protocol ( LISP) has a lot of applications and, as the name suggests, separates the location and the identifier of the network hosts, making it possible for VMs to move across subnet boundaries while still retaining their IP address enables advanced triangular routing designs.